Catherine0120/Catherine0120.github.io/_pages/about.md

 -----
 **<u>2024 Summer</u>**

-*Location: Hong Kong*
+*Location: Hong Kong, Shanghai*

-Interning at Goldman Sachs (Hong Kong) in the Global Investment Research (GIR) division.
+I interned at Goldman Sachs (Hong Kong) at Global Investment Research (GIR) division in June, July and early August, responsible of carrying out equity research on the consumer sector.
+During my internship, I had time travelling and exploring the beauty of Hong Kong.

+I spent my time working out at gym, swimming, hanging out with family and dining with friends in Shanghai.